jfirma1/ComfyUI-mast3r/README.md

 ## Optional RunPod Startup Script Addition (Retrieval Dependencies)

-If you use a startup script to restore dependencies on Pod launch, add a retrieval section after your pinned `numpy` / `scipy` installs:
+If you use a startup script to restore dependencies on Pod launch, add a retrieval section:

 ```bash
 # MAST3R RETRIEVAL DEPENDENCIES (faiss + ASMK)